antonfirsov/docs/2018/07-July/bingnetcore21.md

 A common operation in a front-end stack is search for ':', '/', '/' in a string to delimit portions of a URL.
 This special-casing improvement was beneficial throughout the codebase.

 In addition to the runtime changes, .NET Core 2.1 also brought [Brotli](https://github.com/google/brotli) support to the .NET Library ecosystem.
 Bing.com uses this capability to dynamically compress the content and deliver a fast user experience!
-As more users upgrade their browsers to modern verions a larger percentage of Bing.com users will receive Brotli-compressed content.
+As more users upgrade their browsers to modern verions a growing percentage of Bing.com users will receive Brotli-compressed content.

 ## Runtime Agility ##